 Authorise your Mac

-In the Books app on your Mac, choose Store > Authorisations > Authorise This Computer.
+In the Books app on your Mac, choose Account > Authorisations > Authorise This Computer.

 If you haven’t already, sign in using the same Apple ID you use on your other devices.